jekylltools/jekyll-tipue-search/README.md

 Full-text search in Jekyll with [Tipue Search](https://github.com/Tipue/Tipue-Search).
 No plugin necessary.
 Fully compatible with Github Pages.

-The search index at `tipuesearch/tipuesearch_content.js` is generated in pure Liquid.
-The Tipue Search jQuery plugin uses Javascript to search the index and display a list of results.
+The search index at `tipuesearch/tipuesearch_content.js` is generated with Liquid.
+The [Tipue Search jQuery plugin](http://www.tipue.com/search) uses Javascript to search the index and display a list of results.

 View a [live demo running on Github Pages](https://jekylltools.github.io/jekyll-tipue-search/search/).
 The code and configuration for the demo is in the [gh-pages branch](https://github.com/jekylltools/jekyll-tipue-search/tree/gh-pages).